Error message

 Poly film

 Polyethylene film is the most popular option for growers because of its low upfront cost, but also because it is a flexible covering that comes in different thicknesses and is a durable option able to withstand many conditions.
 Poly is available in clear and white material with various opacity levels.
 The most common thickness for greenhouse grade poly is 6mm which comes with four-year UV resistant absorbers.
 Greenhouse poly is installed as two layers; fastening two sheets or a tube on the greenhouse and inflating the space between the two layers to create a pocket of air that provides a thermal barrier to improve energy efficiency.
 Without the inflated pillow of the two sheets, this option is much more susceptible to wind damage.
+This makes poly film a popular choice for greenhouse coverings.

 Greenhouse poly is incredibly durable and flexible.
 Additives like Anti-Drip are manufactured into some polyethylene film, lowering the co-efficient of friction on the surface of the material making it slippery.
 This is usually installed as the inside layer and is used so that condensation runs down the slope, unable to form droplets.
 Anti-Drip does reduce light transmission so is typically not used for the outside layer.
+Polyethylene film is one of the preferred greenhouse glazing materials.

 When compared to glass, poly film will absorb more heat and can save growers up to 40 percent on heating costs.
 While poly film is a more economical option for growers, it will need to be replaced approximately every four years.
+As a cover material for greenhouses, it offers a balance of cost and performance.

 Polycarbonate